jackdobinson/aopp_obs_toolchain/USAGE.md

 #### Check Python Installation ####

 With [Python installed](#installing-python), make sure you have the correct version via `${HOME}/python/python3.12/bin/python3 --version`.
-The command should not print `Python 3.12.2`, or whichever version you expect.
+The command should print `Python 3.12.2`, or whichever version you expect.

 #### Check Anaconda Python Installation ####